DoctorMcKay/node-steam-client/README.md

 automatically (unless you disabled `autoRetry`). [`loggedOn`](#loggedon) is now `false`.

 ### connected
+- `serverLoad` - The load value of the CM server you're connected to.
+Only available if you're connecting using UDP.
+It's unclear at this time what scale this value uses.

 Encryption handshake complete.
 From now on, it's your responsibility to handle disconnections and reconnect (see [`error`](#error)).
 You'll likely want to [log on](#logondetails) now.